RuneBlaze/internode/README.md

 ## Notes
  - This implementation of ASTRID is faster than the original implementation (of ASTRID-2).
 That is, `wastrid --preset vanilla` is speed-wise a better ASTRID.
- - Missing data imputation is implemented (and automatically turned on), but alpha quality, using the original procudure of ASTRID.
+ - Missing data imputation is implemented (and automatically turned on), but alpha quality, using the original procedure of ASTRID.
  - ASTRID-multi (see also [DISCO](https://github.com/JSdoubleL/DISCO)) is still not implemented

-## Acknowledgements
+## Acknowledgments

 The code contains translated parts from [ASTRID-2](https://github.com/pranjalv123/ASTRID) and [TreeSwift](https://github.com/niemasd/TreeSwift).
 Due to ASTRID-2's GPLv2 and TreeSwift's GPLv3 license, this project is licensed as GPLv3.